nvhoanganh/demotron-anthony/README.md

 ![](2022-02-08-22-12-22.png)

--   Note: even when the code is changed, because we have the git SHA, Code Stream will still be able to show you the line of code from the stack trace
+-   Note: even when the code is changed, because CodeStream has the git SHA, Code Stream will still be able to show you the line of code from the stack trace
--   let's demonstrate this by removing the lines of code we added earlier, like this
+-   Let's demonstrate this by removing the lines of code we added earlier, like this

 ![](2022-02-08-22-39-44.png)